tgherzog/wbg-ogdtoolkit/_includes/en/od-policies.md

 * [Australian Gov 2.0 Taskforce
 Report](http://www.finance.gov.au/publications/gov20taskforcereport/doc/Government20TaskforceReport.pdf).
 This report,
-published in 2009, presents Australia's plan to integrate Web 2.0 collaborative technologies, communities and tools into government policy, service delivery and regulation issues.
-Called Government 2.0, this approach to governing helps public agencies become more responsive, innovative and citizen-centric, as well as open and accountable.
-One of its three central objectives is allowing open access to public sector information, and exploiting the full social and economic value of this information as a national resource managed for public purposes.
+published in 2009, presents Australia's plan to integrate Web 2.0 collaborative technologies, communities and tools into government policy, service delivery and regulation issues. <cite> Called Government 2.0, this approach to governing helps public agencies become more responsive, innovative and citizen-centric, as well as open and accountable.
+One of its three central objectives is allowing open access to public sector information, and exploiting the full social and economic value of this information as a national resource managed for public purposes.</cite>

 * [Open Government Guide](http://www.rcfp.org/open-government-guide) (Reporters Committee for Freedom of the Press).
-This is a compendium of information on U.S. state laws that address the disclosure of open records and attendance at open meetings.
-Organized into two parts (e.g., access to records and access to meetings), it details the rights of reporters and other citizens to see information such as police records and voting results, and to attend official meetings, including those of state and local governments.
-The Open Government Guide makes it easy to compare laws across U.S. states and the District of Columbia.
+This is a compendium of information on U.S. state laws that address the disclosure of open records and attendance at open meetings. <cite>Organized into two parts (e.g., access to records and access to meetings), it details the rights of reporters and other citizens to see information such as police records and voting results, and to attend official meetings, including those of state and local governments.
+The Open Government Guide makes it easy to compare laws across U.S. states and the District of Columbia.</cite>

 * [New Zealand's Journey to Open Data](http://www.slideshare.net/enotsluap/i2012-paul-stone-slides-not-seen).
-This presentation, produced in 2012, provides guidance to New Zealand government agencies about releasing copyrighted and non-copyrighted materials for re-use by third parties.
-In 2011, public service departments were directed by a declaration to release high-value public data for re-use, in accordance with Open Data principles.
-High-value data are those with economic and social, transparency and democratic, and/or efficiency outcomes.
+This presentation, produced in 2012, provides guidance to New Zealand government agencies about releasing copyrighted and non-copyrighted materials for re-use by third parties. <cite>In 2011, public service departments were directed by a declaration to release high-value public data for re-use, in accordance with Open Data principles.
+High-value data are those with economic and social, transparency and democratic, and/or efficiency outcomes.</cite>

 * [6 Steps to Open Data Success](http://www.socrata.com/blog/6-steps-to-open-data-success/) (Socrata).
-A summary of key steps to building an effective Open Data program, including: 1.
+A summary of key steps to building an effective Open Data program. <cite>These include: 1.
 Start with small, easy datasets; 2.
 Focus on promoting transparency; 3.
 Ask the development community for insights on data usefulness and accessibility; 4.
 Increase internal participation and get colleagues on board; 5.
 Optimize for efficiency and save time and money; and 6.
-Share and pool data with neighboring cities, states and countries for additional benefits.
+Share and pool data with neighboring cities, states and countries for additional benefits.</cite>

 * [The Closed World of Company Data](http://blog.opencorporates.com/2012/04/16/how-open-is-company-data-in-open-government-partnership-countries/).
-This report published in April, 2012 by [OpenCorporates](https://opencorporates.com)  examines the openness of companies in [Open Government Partnership](http://www.opengovpartnership.org/) countries.
-OpenCorporates asserts that the world is increasingly dominated by interconnected global companies, and that open access to key information, including core datasets that affect our lives, is a fundamental principle of free markets and democracy.
-Many companies restrict access to information, however, which impacts the ability of stakeholders, employees and society at large to understand and influence companies and hold them accountable, and enables the potential for corporate corruption.
+This report published in April, 2012 by [OpenCorporates](https://opencorporates.com)  examines the openness of companies in [Open Government Partnership](http://www.opengovpartnership.org/) countries. <cite>OpenCorporates asserts that the world is increasingly dominated by interconnected global companies, and that open access to key information, including core datasets that affect our lives, is a fundamental principle of free markets and democracy.
+Many companies restrict access to information, however, which impacts the ability of stakeholders, employees and society at large to understand and influence companies and hold them accountable, and enables the potential for corporate corruption.</cite>

 * [OECD: Open Government Data - Towards Empirical Analysis of Open Government Data Initiatives](http://www.oecd-ilibrary.org/governance/open-government-data_5k46bj4f03s7-en).
-This paper explores the principles, concepts and criteria of open government data (OGD) initiatives and the challenges to their implementation at central and local levels of government.
-Authored by the Organisation for Economic Cooperation and Development, the paper outlines a methodology to analyze the value of OGD initiatives, provides an analytical framework for the initiatives and recommends data to be collected across OECD countries.
-Applying the framework and collecting data could lead to the development of a common set of metrics with which to assess OGD impacts and value creation within and across countries.
+This paper explores the principles, concepts and criteria of open government data (OGD) initiatives and the challenges to their implementation at central and local levels of government. <cite>Authored by the Organisation for Economic Cooperation and Development, the paper outlines a methodology to analyze the value of OGD initiatives, provides an analytical framework for the initiatives and recommends data to be collected across OECD countries.
+Applying the framework and collecting data could lead to the development of a common set of metrics with which to assess OGD impacts and value creation within and across countries.</cite>

 * [Sunlight Foundation: Guidelines for Open Data Policies](http://sunlightfoundation.com/policy/opendata/).
-These policy guidelines include recommendations on what data should be made public, how to make it public and how to implement policy.
-Topics addressed include guidance on what an Open Data policy can and should do when the objective is to create a government data ecosystem where Open Data is the default.
-Setting a data default to "open" indicates that a government is proactive about making public information available online and without barriers for reuse, and about making decisions in the public interest.
+These policy guidelines include recommendations on what data should be made public, how to make it public and how to implement policy. <cite>Topics addressed include guidance on what an Open Data policy can and should do when the objective is to create a government data ecosystem where Open Data is the default.
+Setting a data default to "open" indicates that a government is proactive about making public information available online and without barriers for reuse, and about making decisions in the public interest.</cite>

 * [Briefing on Open Data Declarations](../docs/briefing-on-open-data-declarations-generic.doc).
-A "declaration" is intended to provide a clear signal of political intent on the part of a government in relation to an Open Data initiative.
-This briefing provides background and considerations for the formulation of Open Data declarations.
+A "declaration" is intended to provide a clear signal of political intent on the part of a government in relation to an Open Data initiative. <cite>This briefing provides background and considerations for the formulation of Open Data declarations.</cite>

 ### Examples of Open Data Policies